aoloe/photoTweaker/README.md

 But it has not been used in production yet, you have to compile it by yoursself and it's still a very young project.

-Don't hesitate to write feature request and bug reporting in the GitHub tracker, to fork it and make pull request, talk about it on the Create mailing list.
+Don't hesitate to write feature requests and bug reportings in the GitHub tracker, to fork this and make pull requests, or talk about your ideas on the Create mailing list (We will create an own forum/list if the dicussion starts being too noisy for the list).
 - https://github.com/aoloe/photoTweaker/issues
 - https://github.com/aoloe/photoTweaker/fork
 - http://lists.freedesktop.org/mailman/listinfo/create